-Handle the circulating water cooler and the cooling water according to the instruction manual of the circulating water cooler.
+• Handle the circulating water cooler and the cooling water according to the instruction manual of the circulating water cooler.

 The cable listed in option is highly recommended for use with the camera.
-The camera and camera system
+The camera system may not confirm to CE marking and FCC regulations if other type of cable is used with.

-If you use the above options, refer to the each installation manual.
+• If you use the above options, refer to the each installation manual.